We all want to have firm and youthful skin that lasts a lifetime.

 Aging and Long-Term Health

 According to the American Academy of Dermatology, it’s never too early to create a skin care regime and start protecting your external layer.
 Even younger people in their 20s and 30s can experience dermal issues.
-And, those who develop dermal problems early on are at a higher risk of developing long-term skin health issues later on.
+And, those who develop dermal problems early on are at a higher risk of developing health issues later on.

 The Best Source of Vitamins for Skin Health

 In simple terms, a free radical chemically imbalanced molecule that damages skin cells whenever they come into contact.
-Vitamin C, vitamin E, and other nutrients have the power to combat free radicals and moisturize our external layer, but this doesn’t mean they completely eliminate their effects.
+Vitamin C, E, and other nutrients have the power to combat free radicals and moisturize our external layer, but this doesn’t mean they completely eliminate their effects.

 By including certain foods and avoiding processed products, you can alter your complexity and visibly improve your appearance.
 Furthermore, opting for natural and responsibly-sourced products will also reduce your exposure to pesticides, herbicides, and other toxic chemicals, which limits free radical concentration and protects against similar pollutants.

 In many cases, our diets already include enough vitamin C, vitamin E, and other nutrients, so the changes we need to make are usually small-scale.
-For people who need to make more significant changes, our advice is to take your time and gradually implement changes to avoid feeling overwhelmed.
+For people who need to make significant changes, our advice is to take your time and gradually implement changes to avoid feeling overwhelmed.

 Despite the fact that all the skin care nutrients you need can be found in foods, this doesn’t mean that our bodies readily absorb large quantities of these nutrients.
-For example, magnesium is believed to improve skin appearance by lowering cortisol levels.
+For example, magnesium is believed to improve overall appearance and beauty by lowering cortisol levels.
 But, magnesium is relatively hard to get through foods because most diets are low in this essential mineral, which means that you have to increase your intake by making the right adjustments.

 The Importance of Staying Hydrated

-Water is necessary not only to maintain skin firmness, but also for the proper functioning of all our organs.
+Water is necessary not only to maintain firmness, but also for the proper functioning of all our organs.
 Not drinking enough water can result in sensitive skin that takes longer to heal, so make sure you stay hydrated throughout the day.

 Making Adjustments to Your Lifestyle and Dietary Habits